LamSut/MooMooBank/README.md

 # MooMooBank

 MooMooBank is a Java-based desktop banking system built with Java Swing for the user interface and MySQL for data storage.
 This system simulates common banking functionalities in a secure and user-friendly way.
+Refer to this document for additional details: [MooMooBank](https://github.com/LamSut/MooMooBank/blob/master/LamB2111933_ThanhB2111952.pptx)

 ## Features